momentum-mod/docs/content/docs/guides/porting_quake3-to-source.md

 Next, create a .bat file in the same folder as the Q3Map2.exe containing the following;

-`�[PATH TO q3map2.exe]" -game q3a -convert -format map [NAME OF THE BSP].bsp`
+`'[PATH TO q3map2.exe]" -game q3a -convert -format map [NAME OF THE BSP].bsp`

 Running the .bat file should output the decompiled .map file into the same folder.

 ## Preparing the level for Hammer

-Once you have the .map file, open it in Radiant and check that the geometry of the map isn�t too large.
+Once you have the .map file, open it in Radiant and check that the geometry of the map isn't too large.
 It has to be able to fit into the Valve Hammer Editor grid, which has a maximum size of 32768^3 units.
 Also make sure the map geometry is as centered as you can get it on the x y z axes.

 ![MAP IN RADIANT WITH MEASUREMENTS](/images/quake3_to_source_guide/MAP_IN_RADIANT_WITH_MEASUREMENTS.png)